 In 2007 Goldsmith endowed the SIG Scholarship at Temple University so that the dreams and professional aspirations of outstanding students who lost their parents might come true.
 If it wasn’t for the financial assistance Temple University provided to her over 5 decades ago, Goldsmith could not have attended college.
 Nor would she have been able to take advantage of the professional opportunities she could only dream about as a 17 year old without financial resources or family support.
 SIG stands for Straw into Gold, a moniker used to describe Goldsmith’s work in the public sector.

 In memory of her father, Goldsmith endowed The Abraham D. Goldsmith SIG Scholarship at The City College of New York in 2010.
-The scholarship is awarded to outstanding students whose parents came to America seeking a better life for their children.
+The scholarships are awarded to outstanding students whose parents came to America seeking a better life for their children.

 In 2011 Goldsmith established the 57 Cent Fund at Temple University.
 The fund is named in memory of Hattie May Wiatt, who died in 1886 at 5 years of age and left Dr. Russell Conwell 57 cents, the seed money used to establish Temple University.
 In 2018 Goldsmith established the Delancey Street Fund at The City College of New York.
 The fund is named after the street of the same name in New York City that gave immigrants to America a chance for a better life.
 The Delancey Street Fund like The 57 Cent Fund provides assistance to students without financial resources who are facing catastrophic life events.